mrlegowatch/GarageStorageSwift/Sources/GarageStorage/GarageStorage.docc/WorkingWithObjectiveC.md

 ## Migrating from Objective-C to Swift

 Over time you may desire to migrate all of your remaining Objective-C-compatible types entirely to Swift.
-To make these new types more idiomatic in Swift, and handle migration, please see [Migrating to Swift](MigratingToSwift.md).
+To make these new types more idiomatic in Swift, and handle migration, please see <doc:MigratingToSwift>).